UK Government Doctoral Loans 2019/20

-If you're starting a research degree from September 2018 you may be entitled to a loan of up to £25,000.
+If you've started or are starting a research degree from August 2019 you may be entitled to a loan of up to £25,700.

 A postgraduate doctoral loan can help with your course fees and living costs while you study a postgraduate doctoral course.